I’ll bet you’re in one of two camps right now:

-The R-model Frigidaire dehumidifiers let you program for a specific humidity level, but what I really like is to use my Google Home to remotely turn on and off my appliances.
+The R-model Frigidaire dehumidifiers let you program for a specific humidity level.
+Still, I like using my Google Home to remotely turn on and off my appliances.

-This means that if your power is cut, or you use a switched outlet or power-strip like I do, the dehumidifier won’t automatically resume.
+This means that if your power is cut or you use a switched outlet or power strip, as I do, the dehumidifier won’t automatically resume.

-It’s not the end of the world and certainly not a deal breaker, but it’s a useful feature to have in a garage dehumidifier.
+It’s not the end of the world and certainly not a deal breaker.
+Still, it’s a helpful feature to have in a garage dehumidifier.

 FFAD3033R1 vs FAD301NWD

-Frigidaire makes two models of 30-pint dehumidifiers, so it’s worth going over the differences.
+Frigidaire makes two models of 30-pint dehumidifiers, so it’s worth reviewing the differences.

-The FAD301NWD (pictured below) originally came out back in 2013 and was replaced by the FFAD3033R1.
+The FAD301NWD (pictured below) came out in 2013 and was replaced by the FFAD3033R1.
 Frigidaire still manufactures both because there are a few differences.

-Under the hood, the electric motor in the newer FFAD3033R1 rated to do the same job with less energy usage (source), which is really important.
-Dehumidifiers are usually energy hogs, so I appreciate anything that will save money on my monthly electric bill.
+Under the hood, the electric motor in the newer FFAD3033R1 is rated to do the same job with less energy usage (source), which is really important.
+Dehumidifiers are not energy efficient, so I appreciate anything that will save money on my monthly electric bill.

 From a consumer angle, the two models are only separated by about $15 in cost, so it’s worth going for the newer, more efficient FFAD3033R1 if possible.

-A dehumidifier can make a big impact in making your garage more comfortable.
-But there are cases where buying a dehumidifier is just not cost effective.
+A dehumidifier can make a significant impact in making your garage more comfortable.
+But there are cases where buying a garage dehumidifier is just not cost-effective.

-For example, if you’re constantly opening and closing your garage door, the air outside will raise humidity levels so quickly that your dehumidifier won’t be able to keep up.
+For example, suppose you’re constantly opening and closing your garage door.
+In that case, the air outside will raise humidity levels so quickly that your dehumidifier won’t be able to keep up.

-Opening your garage door for minutes at a time can take hours to get the humidity level back under control.
+Opening your garage door for a few minutes can take hours to get the humidity level back under control.

-Similarly, if you don’t have a heated garage, a dehumidifier won’t work well in the winter.
-Most dehumidifiers won’t work effectively in cold temperatures because the coils will freeze up.
+Similarly, garage dehumidifiers won’t work well in the winter if you don’t have a heated garage.
+Most dehumidifiers won’t work effectively in cold temperatures because the coils will freeze.

 Manufacturers recommend that you don’t use a dehumidifier when the temperature is lower than 60ºF.
-If you have a cooler garage and you still need a dehumidifier, be sure that you’re buying one that’s specifically designed for lower temperatures.
+If you have a cooler garage and still need a dehumidifier, be sure you’re buying one specifically designed for lower temperatures.